dammie200/carddex/README.md

 npm run sync:cards       # pulls the PokémonTCG catalog into SQLite for fast local searches
 ```

 > Important: The sync script now assembles the catalog from the public PokémonTCG GitHub dataset by first downloading the set list (`sets/en.json`) and then fetching every per-set card file under `cards/en/<setId>.json`.
-If GitHub is unreachable, it falls back to the paginated PokémonTCG API, then to a cached copy from your last successful sync (`data/catalog-cache.json`), and finally to the tiny bundled sample (enabled by default).
-Set `ALLOW_SAMPLE_FALLBACK=0` to skip the sample and force a real catalog when you have network access.
+If GitHub is unreachable, it falls back to the paginated PokémonTCG API, then to a cached copy from your last successful sync (`data/catalog-cache.json`).
+The tiny bundled sample is **disabled by default**; set `ALLOW_SAMPLE_FALLBACK=1` only if you explicitly want to permit the 3-card sample when all other sources fail.

 Syncing is non-destructive: it upserts cards and preserves any existing collection entries referencing them.
 You can re-run `npm run sync:cards` anytime to refresh cards and price data.